Afia1102/OpenAI-chat-completion-API-parameters/README.md

        messages:[{role:'user',content:'What's the weather today?'}]
 ### 2. **Model**
 - **Purpose**: specifies which version of language model to use(e.g.,GPT-3.5,GPT-4).
-- **Function**: Different models have varying  level of complexity,performance and capabilities.The choice impacts response time,cost and quality.
+- **Functionality**: Different models have varying  level of complexity,performance and capabilities.The choice impacts response time,cost and quality.
 - **Example**: Choosing gpt-4 may provide more accurate and creative answers compared to gpt-3.5 but it may also be slower or more expensive.
 ### 3. **Max Completion Tokens**
 - **Purpose**: limits how long the model's response can be,in terms of tokens(words or parts of words).